May 1, 1960

 An English translation, by Brian Loban, of Deleuze’s 1960 lecture on Bergson at the Sorbonne, entitled “Lecture Course on Chapter Three of Bergson’s Creative Evolution, appeared in the journal SubStance 114 (2007), Vol. 36, No. 3, special issue on “Henri Bergson’s Creative Evolution: 100 Years Later,” pp. 72-90.

-A copy the lecture course can be accessed by clicking on the “Lecture in English” button above.
+A pdf copy the lecture course can be accessed by clicking on the “Lecture in English” button above.

 French Transcript